If you are about to make your first venture into the world of cryptocurrencies, chances are you were directed either towards Coinbase or Binance.

 An individual trader can deposit any amount as there is no deposit limit.
 The withdrawal limit depends on the verification tier.
 Users with Level 1 verification can only withdraw currency worth 2BTC per day.
-However, users with Level 2 verification can withdraw currency worth up to 50BTC per day.back to menu ↑
+However, users with Level 2 verification can withdraw currency worth up to 50BTC per day.

 Coinbase is extremely limited in terms of supported coins, as they started listing more coins only recently.
-It has been long criticized for this, and there are plans to add some ERC20 tokens to their platform – since end 2018 and during 2019, they added support for a lot of other coins, mostly ERC-20 tokens like BAT, 0x, ZIL and etc.
+It has been long criticized for this, so they did add some ERC20 tokens to their platform – since end 2018 and during 2019, they added support for a lot of other coins, mostly ERC-20 tokens like BAT, 0x, ZIL and etc.

 Coinbase is notorious for having some pretty hefty fees which move in the range from 1.49% to 3.99% per trade.
 Sometimes these fees can be even larger.
 The fee structure is somewhat complicated and you can check the official Binance’s support page on fees for a full insight.

 Binance on the other hand offers some of the lowest industry fees out there and frankly blows Coinbase out of the water in this segment.
 It has a flat 0.1% fee for all trades you make on the platform.
-This is also a massive simplification (and improvement) on other exchanges which create complicated fee schemes based on trading volume and market maker/taker status of the user.back to menu ↑
+This is also a massive simplification (and improvement) on other exchanges which create complicated fee schemes based on trading volume and market maker/taker status of the user.

 Coinbase is based in USA, San Francisco, and is making sure to adhere with US regulations with every action it takes.
 It was the third crypto exchange to receive the New York Bitlicense.
 In 2018, Coinbase acquired an e-money license from the Financial Conduct Authority (FCA), which allows it to provide payment services in the UK and issue e-money.
 Abiding by the FCA requirements, Coinbase will be keeping clients in segregated funds and will observe operational standards on par with the other regulated financial institutions.
 It has never been hacked before, barring some users suffering from phishing attacks (which are always the fault of users visiting the wrong website link).
 There was also an issue with some customers being overcharged some months ago, but the exchange still maintains a strong reputation in security circles.